j-e-yosemite/j-e-yosemite.github.io/details.md

 #### Nature and history programs

-The park provides [nature, history, and ranger-led programs](http://www.travelyosemite.com/things-to-do/ranger-nature-programs/) on the natural history of this incomparable place.
+The park provides [nature, history, and ranger-led programs](http://www.travelyosemite.com/things-to-do/ranger-nature-programs/) on the natural history of this striking place.